 Every person has their own story, their own experience, and their own perspective on the world.
-As an educational publisher, we take very seriously the responsibility we have to ensure all young people, as well as teachers and parents, see themselves reflected in the books they read – and are able to see and appreciate people and worlds that may be outside their own experience.
+We take very seriously the responsibility we have, to ensure all young people, as well as teachers and parents, feel reflected in the books they read – and are able to see and appreciate people and worlds that may be outside their own experience.
 We know that diverse and inclusive books can help improve young people’s wellbeing, empathy, confidence, and understanding of the world.

-There is much work to do; we want to learn, and are committed to improving.
+There is much work to do; we are dedicated to learning, improving and doing more.

 We’re delighted to have joined Lit in Colour to encourage greater diversity in children’s reading.
 We will be providing free support for teachers and parents to increase confidence in teaching and discussing a more representative range of books from writers of colour and from minority ethnic backgrounds.
 This will include a school planning toolkit, as well as reading lists and an expert-led series of podcasts and blogs.